 'Aargh!'
-He jabbed Doors Open, but it was too late.
+He jabbed the Doors Open button, but it was too late.
 The lift clanked into motion.

 He screwed up his eyes.
 Now, there was nobody to witness his pain.
 Mercifully, the ride from hell was descending, which meant only two floors to G. Then, he'd celebrate the massive-and never to be repeated-milestone by getting a heinously unhealthy lunch.
 Ideally, he'd add a beer.
 Perhaps a whisky chaser or six.